racheliee/seogi/md2typ/README.md

 ./md2typ ./sample/convert-test.md
 ```

-The above command converts `./sample/convert-test.md` and saves it as `convert-test.typ`.
+This command converts `./sample/convert-test.md` into `convert-test.typ`.

 ---

-## Options and Settings
+## Options & Settings

-Currently, conversion options are hardcoded and can be combined using bit flags as follows:

-- `OptionBlockquote`: Enables blockquote conversion.
-- `OptionRawTypst`: Enables raw Typst code processing.
-- `OptionMath`: Enables math expression conversion.

-These options are combined and used within the `main` function and can be adjusted as needed.
+A template-based approach allows for different conversion logic.
+Currently, it is a placeholder option.

 ---

 ## TODO

-- Modify to handle subpar image comments and their corresponding adjustments.
+- Modify the image metadata parsing to align with Typst comments.
-- Improve to allow setting template metadata via YAML headers.
+- Improve metadata handling by allowing YAML headers for template configuration.
-- Consider allowing raw-typst comments to be inserted separately above code blocks.
-- Consider applying different options based on the template during conversion.